DouglasWaterfall/dsonewire/README.md

-# dsonewriteserver
+# dsonewireserver
-HA7S BusMaster implemenation and application supporting rest api to it
+HA7S BusMaster implementation and controller supporting rest api to it